eddydeep0809/apiAutomation/README.md

 # bestBuyAPIAutomation
-The bestBuyAPIAutomation project can be used to test the services endpoint wherein various operations like getAllServices, createNewService, getService, updateService, and deleteService
+The bestBuyAPIAutomation project can be used to test the Services endpoint wherein various operations like getAllServices, createNewService, getService, updateService, and deleteService can be performed (https://github.com/BestBuy/api-playground)

 Getting Started
 Make sure you have NodeJS installed (we require version 4 or newer).